callummarshall9/FFT/README.md

 # Usage

 In current working directory, run ./example
-Have song desired to analyse audio
+Have song desired to analyse audio in base directory called output.wav.